 Joe is a USATF certified and registered coach, as well as RRCA certified.
-He has over eight years of experience in team and personal coaching, including as Head Coach of the New York Harriers, a 200+ member competitive running team in New York City.
+He has over nine years of experience in team and personal coaching, including as Head Coach of the New York Harriers, a 200+ member competitive running team in New York City.
 Joe has a passion for geeking out, with a strong emphasis on building strength, recovery, and injury-prevention into race training.

 Our supportive and talented coaches bring a great mix of experience and knowledge in team coaching, including certifications through Road Runners Club of America (RRCA), USA Track & Field (USATF), and USA Triathlon (USAT).